Sex education: France

-In France, sex education has been part of school curricula since 1973.
-Schools are expected to provide 30 to 40 hours of sex education, and pass out condoms, to students in grades 8 and 9 (aged 15–16).
+In France, sex education has been part of school curricula since 1973, though optional.
+Schools are expected to provide 30 to 40 hours of sex education, and pass out condoms, to students in grades 8 and 9 (aged 14).
 In January 2000, the French government launched an information campaign on contraception with TV and radio spots and the distribution of five million leaflets on contraception to high school students.

 In September 2013, the government launched a new program called les ABCD de l'égalité ('the ABCD of equality') whose main aim is to "fight gender stereotypes at school".
 The ultimate goal is to foster mutual respect between boys and girls early on so that it impacts their conception of the world later on.

 Germany

 The first state-sponsored courses on sex education were introduced in Breslau, Prussia, c.
 1900 by Dr. Martin Chotzen.

 In Germany, sex education has been part of school curricula since 1970.
 Since 1992 sex education is a governmental duty by law.

 It normally covers all subjects concerning the process of growing up, bodily changes during puberty, emotions involved, the biological process of reproduction, sexual activity, partnership, homosexuality, unwanted pregnancies and the complications of abortion, the dangers of sexual violence, child abuse, and sex-transmitted diseases.
 It is comprehensive enough that it sometimes also includes things in its curricula such as sex positions.
 Most schools offer courses on the correct usage of contraception.

 A sex survey by the World Health Organization concerning the habits of European teenagers in 2006 revealed that German teenagers care about contraception.
-The birth rate among 15- to 19-year-olds was very low—only 11.7 per 1000 people, compared to 27.8 births per 1,000 people in the UK, and 39.0 births per 1,000 people in Bulgaria (which, incidentally, has the highest birth rate in Europe).
+The birth rate among 15- to 19-year-olds was low—only 11.7 per 1000 people, compared to 27.8 births per 1,000 people in the UK, and 39.0 births per 1,000 people in Bulgaria (which, incidentally, has the highest birth rate in Europe).

 German Constitutional Court and later, in 2011, the European Court of Human Rights, rejected complaints from several Baptists against Germany concerning mandatory sex education.